-Ever since the disastrous October 2016 update, eBay and Amazon sellers have been looking for a Reply Manager alternative.
-It’s no surprise given reviews like the following from WebRetailer:
+Ever since the forced update from Reply Manager to eDesk, eBay and Amazon sellers have been looking for a Reply Manager alternative.
+It’s no surprise given reviews like this one from WebRetailer:

-That sounds almost as fun as the Windows 10 Anniversary Update.
-So what can you do if you want an alternative to Reply Manager that won’t force broken updates on you?
+So, what can you do if you want an alternative to Reply Manager?
 What other software can manage eBay and Amazon messages in the same place as email from your own website?

 Time to look at the only real Reply Manager alternative: ChannelReply.